davdar/maam/writeup/pldi15.markdown

 {N=ANY,,  x=-  1,,  y=-  1}
 ``````````````````````````````````````````````````

-\paragraph{Path Insensitive Flow Insensitive}
+\paragraph{Path-Insensitive Flow-Insensitive}
-A path insensitive flow insensitive analysis will compute a single global set of facts that must be true at all points of execution.
+A path-insensitive flow-insensitive analysis will compute a single global set of facts that must be true at all points of execution.
 At program points 2 and 3 the analysis considers a single world with environment:
 `````align````````````````````````````````````````
 {N=ANY,, x={-1, 1}}